National Association of Leavitt Families

 NALF Genealogist Roland Rhoades.
 This is a scan of an old paper photo of a Leavitt Freemason stone and me in Magalloway, Maine.

-My Leavitt line is the unattached Joseph Leavitt born 1782 who lived in Cambridge Maine, and had come via Montville, Lincoln, and Aroostook, Maine.
+My Leavitt line is the unattached Joseph Leavitt born 1782 who lived in Cambridge Maine, and had come via Montville, Lincoln, and Aroostook, Maine (documented in the town vital records).

 Hello to all my Leavitt cousins.
 I started researching my ancestry in 1980, and quickly came upon my problem Leavitt line in Cambridge, Maine in Somerset county, bordering Parkman in Piscataquis county.
 My mother's mother Edith Leavitt was born in Cambridge in 1889.
 I live in Gorham, Maine.
 I compile complete genealogies of all the cousins in all my branches - keeps me busy!!